paulfitz/mlsql/README.md

 There are plenty of types of questions this model cannot answer (and that aren't covered in the dataset it is trained on, or in the sql it is permitted to generate).

-## valuenet
+## ValueNet

-This wraps up a published pretrained model for ValueNet (https://github.com/brunnurs/valuenet), and includes material to convert user tables into the form needed to query them.
-Don't judge the network by its quality here, go do a deep dive with the original - I've deviated from the original in important respects, including how named entity recognition is done.
+This wraps up a published pretrained model for ValueNet (https://github.com/brunnurs/valuenet).

 Fetch and start ValueNet running as an api server on port 5050: